medicationforall/cadqueryhelper/documentation/shapes.md

 ## Example Usage

-The following code:
-* Imports the required libraries.
-* Generates a solid using default setting.
-* Exports the solid to a file.
-* Prints the parts metadata to the console.

 ``` python
 import cadquery as cq #main cadquery library
 from cadqueryhelper import shape # The shape library this document is about